CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **a CSC project**
 * **Service access to SD Destkop.**

-To import (or download) encrypted sensitive data to SD Desktop you nee:
+To import (or download) encrypted sensitive data to SD Desktop you need:
 * **service access to Allas** (CSC cloud storage solution).